Jim Irvine (footballer): Middlesbrough

-At the end of the 1963-64 season, Middlesbrough manager Raich Carter bid £25,000 for Irvine's services and he moved to Teesside.
-Boro were a mid-table Division Two at the time but despite Irvine becoming a regular goalscorer, they slumped to relegation in 1965-66.
+At the end of the 1963–64 season, Middlesbrough manager Raich Carter bid £25,000 for Irvine's services and he moved to Teesside.
+Boro were a mid-table Division Two at the time but despite Irvine becoming a regular goalscorer, they slumped to relegation in 1965–66.
 An instant return to Division Two was secured the following season, although QPR won the league title.

 A bust-up with then manager Stan Anderson over him being rushed back too soon after injury (including an appearance in a specially arranged friendly for Irvine's benefit against Brian Clough's Hartlepool United at Hutton Road, Middlesbrough's training ground) led Irvine to return to Scotland in 1967.

 Heart of Midlothian

 Irvine joined John Harvey's Heart of Midlothian for £10,000.
 A coachload of Middlesbrough FC Jim Irvine fans went to Hearts to see his debut for the Edinburgh side.
-He appeared in his first major final in his first season with the Maroons, after playing in every match en route to the 1967-68 Scottish Cup final.
+He appeared in his first major final in his first season with the Maroons, after playing in every match en route to the 1968 Scottish Cup final.
 However, George Farm's Dunfermline proved too strong in the Hampden showpiece, winning 3–1.
 His following two seasons were decimated by a series of injuries and he was released in 1970.

 Barrow

-He joined Division Four club Barrow but left senior football when they were voted out of the Football League in 1972.
+Irvine joined Division Four club Barrow but left senior football when they were voted out of the Football League in 1972.
 Irvine was reinstated to Scottish junior football in 1973, signing for West Lothian club New Blackburn Athletic.

-After playing
+Later life

-After his playing retirement he returned to Bathgate, where he found work as a spray-painter.
+After his playing retirement Irvine returned to Bathgate, where he found work as a spray-painter.
 His son Alan Irvine played professionally for many clubs including Falkirk, Liverpool, Dundee United, Shrewsbury Town and St Mirren in the 1980s and 90s.

+Death

+On 18 May 2026, it was announced Irvine had died aged 85.